Kludge: Kludge vs. kluge

-"Interesting," said the admiral, "but what does it do?"
-In reply, Murgatroyd dropped it over the side of the ship.
-As the thing sank, it went "kluge".

-The Jargon File further includes kluge around "to avoid a bug or difficult condition by inserting a kluge", kluge up "to lash together a quick hack to perform a task".
+The Jargon File further includes kluge around, 'to avoid a bug or difficult condition by inserting a kluge', and kluge up, 'to lash together a quick hack to perform a task'.

-After Granholm's 1962 "How to Design a Kludge" article popularized the kluge variant kludge, both were interchangeably used and confused.
+After Granholm's 1962 article popularized the kludge variant, both were interchangeably used and confused.
 The Jargon File concludes:

-The result of this history is a tangle.
-Many younger U.S. hackers pronounce the word as /klooj/ but spell it, incorrectly for its meaning and pronunciation, as 'kludge'. ...
-British hackers mostly learned /kluhj/ orally, use it in a restricted negative sense and are at least consistent.
-European hackers have mostly learned the word from written American sources and tend to pronounce it /kluhj/ but use the wider American meaning!
-Some observers consider this mess appropriate in view of the word's meaning.

 Industries

 Aerospace engineering

 In aerospace, a kludge was a temporary design using separate commonly available components that were not flightworthy in order to proof the design and enable concurrent software development while the integrated components were developed and manufactured.
 The term was in common enough use to appear in a fictional movie about the US space program.

 Perhaps the ultimate kludge was the first US space station, Skylab.
 Its two major components, the Saturn Workshop and the Apollo Telescope Mount, began development as separate projects (the SWS was kludged from the S-IVB stage of the Saturn 1B and Saturn V launch vehicles, the ATM was kludged from an early design for the descent stage of the Apollo Lunar Module).
 Later the SWS and ATM were folded into the Apollo Applications Program, but the components were to have been launched separately, then docked in orbit.
 In the final design, the SWS and ATM were launched together, but for the single-launch concept to work, the ATM had to pivot 90 degrees on a truss structure from its launch position to its on-orbit orientation, clearing the way for the crew to dock its Apollo Command/Service Module at the axial docking port of the Multiple Docking Adapter.

 The Airlock Module's manufacturer, McDonnell Douglas, even recycled the hatch design from its Gemini spacecraft and kludged what was originally designed for the conical Gemini Command Module onto the cylindrical Skylab Airlock Module.
 The Skylab project, managed by the National Aeronautics and Space Administration's Marshall Space Flight Center, was seen by the Manned Spacecraft Center (later Johnson Space Center) as an invasion of its historical role as the NASA center for manned spaceflight.
 Thus, MSC personnel missed no opportunity to disparage the Skylab project, calling it "the kludge".